ChristianHaider/amber-extension/README.md

 # Amber web extension

-Open a Helios browser on any web site.
+Open a Helios browser on any web site. (idea like [Greasemonkey](https://en.wikipedia.org/wiki/Greasemonkey))

 This project has failed.
 I could not get a popup window with Helios connected to the external web page.
 This is due to web security issues, not Amber.